On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Introduction

 One of the most important notions in dynamical systems is of an \textbf{invariant measure}: given a topological space $X$ and a self-map $T : X \rightarrow X$, one can study Borel measures $\mu \in Bor(X)$ on $X$ which satisfy

 This notion works quite well when provided with a single map $X \rightarrow X$.
-However, one often encounters nice spaces equipped with group actions $\Gamma \curvearrowright X$, and it can happen that there are no measures invariant with respect to every element $\gamma \in \Gamma$.
+However, one often encounters nice spaces equipped with group actions $\Gamma \curvearrowright X$, and it is entirely possible that there are no measures invariant with respect to every element $\gamma \in \Gamma$.

-Nevertheless, there is a natural weakening of the above definition, which looks as follows:
+Nevertheless, there is a natural weakening of the above definition, requiring a measure to be invariant ``on average''.

 \begin{definition} Consider a group action $\Gamma \curvearrowright X$.
 Let $\nu$ be a Borel probability measure on $X$.
 Given a Borel measure $\mu$ on $\Gamma$, we say that $\nu$ is \textbf{$\mu$-stationary} (with respect to the action) if